 Going bone-in?
 It can come in many ways, commonly will have the rack on it, or the upper portion of the ribs.
 I will typically remove this along the rib line.
 It doesn’t add to the meat at all when cooking, you can salvage some of it for cooking like a lamb rib or lamb lollipop.
 Discard the rib rack, and focus on the meat that is remaining.

 In these pictures, and in the video we have a bone-in.
 But if you want to see both examples you can see that on a previous post we did on pulled lamb using both boneless and bone-in.

-As I said, lamb is smaller and it’s leaner than pork, so I like to trim a fair amount of fat off, and I like to score the side of the meat that you will see when the rib bone is removed.
+Lamb is smaller and it’s leaner than pork, so I like to trim a fair amount of fat off, and to score the side of the meat that you will see when the rib bone is removed.
 This is the fat cap.
 Scoring will allow the fat to render more and I find it gets more flavor into the meat.

 I love the taste of lamb, so in our case we keep it simple with salt, pepper, and garlic powder in equal parts.
 The ole’ SPG rub.
 You can add dried herbs too, like sage, oregano, thyme or rosemary.
 Because of how long we are cooking this, I stay away from fresh herbs as I have found they turn bitter over five plus hours of cooking.

 It’s a shoulder and I find I follow my pork shoulder method.
 Smoke – Spritz – Wrap – Rest – Pull.
 What we’re doing is getting smoke and the initial bark going, then we are spritzing to get liquid and acidity onto the exterior.